-It will be continued in monitoring of less common body fluids (e.g. the tears, sweat, exudates, cervical mucus) in relation to particular diagnoses to determine the molecular mechanism of the diagnostic benefits for ophthalmology, dermatology, oncology, as well as for internal medicine or surgery (e.g. identification of 5- hydroxyindolacetic acid, which is a marker of acute appendicitis).
+It will be continued in monitoring of less common body fluids (e.g. the tears, sweat, exudates, cervical mucus) in relation to particular diagnoses to determine the molecular

 We plan to apply fluorescence in vivo in clinical material, e.g. to monitor transparency quality of the lens, the identification of skin precancerosis.
 In the solving of this issue is possible: